navikt/pam-geography/README.md

 Norwegian postal codes, Norwegian municipality and county names, and country names.

-*NB release version 2.0-kor2020 has postal data from the new municipality/county mergers that is only valid after 1st of January 2020.
+*NB release versions >= 2.0-kor2020 has postal data from the new municipality/county mergers that is only valid after 1st of January 2020.
 Use release 1.9 if unsure.*